charig/OutOfSSAPresentation/Sections/SSABackground.md

 ## Moving Out of SSA

-Factors to Take into Account
+Factors to take into account:

 1. Correctness
 2. Code Quality